rusefi/rusefi_documentation/Triggers/Unknown-Trigger.md

-At the moment the only way to add a new trigger pattern is by having rusEfi developers add a little bit of code into the firmware along the lines of:
+At the moment the only way to add a new trigger pattern is by having rusEFI developers add a little bit of code into the firmware along the lines of:

 s->addEvent(52.960405, T_SECONDARY, TV_RISE);